Skip to main content

 Within one year of issuance, the applicant may request that the tax credit be transferred to up to 10 transferees.
 The applicant shall submit, in writing, a request naming the transferee(s), including tax identification number, address, and amount to be transferred.

-There is a tax credit transfer fee that must be paid before the transfer certificate can be issued.
-The fee is 2.5% of transferred credit amount eligible for non-resident wages, and an additional .25% of the total amount of the transferred credit which is not calculated on non-resident wages.
+For tax credits issued prior to July 1, 2024, taxpayers requesting a tax credit transfer must pay a transfer fee equal to 2.5% of transferred credit amount eligible for non-resident wages, and an additional .25% of the total amount of the transferred credit which is not calculated on non-resident wages.
 IFO will send an invoice identifying the amount due with payment instructions upon receipt of the Transfer Request Form.
+The tax credit fee must be paid prior to the issuance of a transfer certificate.

 12. Is there a cap on credits?